fsaires/sonarqube-docker/README.md

-# Sonar Qube and Sonar Scanner running on Docker with Postgres database.
+# SonarQube and SonarScanner running on Docker with Postgres database.

-# What is Sonar?
+# What is SonarQube?

-Sonar is a web based code quality analysis tool for Maven based Java projects.
+SonarQube is a web based code quality analysis tool for Maven based Java projects.
 It covers a wide area of code quality check points which include: Architecture & Design, Complexity, Duplications, Coding Rules, Potential Bugs, Unit Test etc. Sonar has a rich set of features like what you would get with different tools such as Covertura, PMD, FindBugs, Check Styles combined.

 # Getting started